Measuring the Stellar-to-Halo Mass Relation at $\sim10^{10}$ Solar masses, using forthcoming space-based imaging of galaxy-galaxy strong lenses: Results

 \subsubsection{Bias from the satellite galaxy}

 We assess whether the presence of a satellite galaxy hosted by the subhalo biases the subhalo mass measurement in our lensing analyses.
 To this end, we simulate four datasets, each comprising 100 Euclid-like lensing images.
 Within each dataset, all physical parameters used to generate the mock images are identical; only the noise realisation varies.
 Specifically, the four datasets are: (1) a control dataset with only an NFW subhalo perturber; (2) a dataset including the NFW subhalo plus the stellar-mass component of the putative satellite galaxy it hosts; (3) a dataset including the NFW subhalo plus the stellar light component of the putative satellite galaxy; and (4) a dataset including the NFW subhalo plus both the stellar-mass and light components of the putative satellite galaxy.
-We adopt a stellar mass-to-light ratio of 2 for the putative satellite and assume that the satellite follows the SHMR of \citet{Girelli2020}.
+We adopt a stellar mass-to-light ratio of $2\,{\rm M}_\odot/{\rm L}_\odot$ for the putative satellite and assume that the satellite follows the SHMR of \citet{Girelli2020}.
 The parameter values used to generate the mock images are summarised in Table~\ref{tab:param}.
+Our aim is to test whether the subhalo mass, specifically $M_{200}$, can be recovered without bias from strong-lensing data when the internal structure of the subhalo (for example, whether it hosts a satellite galaxy) is not known \emph{a priori}, as is typically the case for real lenses.
+Accordingly, we always model the subhalo using a single NFW profile,\footnote{For subhalos that are intrinsically NFW+S\'ersic in the simulations, the target quantity we seek to recover remains the subhalo's $M_{200}$, defined with respect to the NFW halo.} even when the underlying simulated subhalo includes additional stellar components.

 Figure~\ref{fig:hist} presents the distribution of the mass error coefficient $\mathcal{B}$ for different mock datasets.
 Control samples without a satellite galaxy show no systematic bias (blue histogram), confirming the robustness of our pipeline for standard NFW subhalos.
 By contrast, samples that include both the stellar-mass and light contributions of satellite galaxies hosted by the subhalo yield a pronounced bias, with a mean error coefficient $\bar{\mathcal{B}}=0.55$ (black dotted histogram), indicating that unmodelled satellite emission affects the inferred subhalo mass.
 To isolate the cause, we find that adding only the satellite’s stellar-mass component remains unbiased (orange dot–dashed histogram), implying that the unmodelled stellar mass alone does not induce a significant bias.
 Conversely, including only the satellite’s light produces a substantial overestimation of the subhalo mass, with $\bar{\mathcal{B}}=0.92$ (red dashed histogram), demonstrating that the systematic shift is driven by the stellar light.
 This behaviour likely arises because satellite light is partly misattributed to the lensed background source, artificially increasing the lensing perturbation attributed to the subhalo.
 Although individual subhalo masses remain consistent with the true values within their $99\%$ credible intervals, the population-level bias evident in Figure~\ref{fig:hist} can be important when stacking measurements to constrain the SHMR.